ORTHOPAEDICS โข GUWAHATI

 Stage 4

-Why should Total Hip Replacement (THR) be delayed/ avoided in AVN?
+Why should Total Hip Replacement (THR) be delayed in AVN if possible?

 In end-stage AVN Hip, THR remains a very good choice to regain function and movement

-- However, there are some inherent disadvantages associated with THR, which everyone, specially the patients should be aware of.
+However, there are some inherent disadvantages associated with THR, which everyone, specially the younger patients with early to moderate disease should be aware of.

 - THR implants have limited shelf-life.
 Younger the patient, shorter will be the time it will last.
 Although nobody can accurately predict the exact time frame, but studies have shown that in very young patients they can last as less as 10 years